Self-Predicting Boolean Functions: Sharp Threshold at High Correlation

-This in turn will serve as an upper bound the probability that the function we draw is $\rho$-SP for the aforementioned $\rho$.
-To this end, note that if $f$ is $\rho$-SP for $\rho=1-2\alpha\cdot n^{-1}$ then it must be that $f$ has no bad inputs, i.e., $f\in\mathcal{E}$, and therefore, the expected number of ``bad'' inputs is given by
+This in turn will serve as an upper bound for the probability that the function we draw is $\rho$-SP for the aforementioned $\rho$.
+To that end, note that if $f$ is $\rho$-SP for $\rho=1-2\alpha\cdot n^{-1}$ then it must be that $f$ has no bad inputs, i.e., $f\in\mathcal{E}$.
+Furthermore, note that the expected number of ``bad'' inputs is given by